-Let's just say that Japanese safety codes would probably not pass muster in the US when it comes to staircases.
-Open banisters, tall ladders, and rail-free stairs are a part of the norm in Japan.
-Here's a roundup of some of our favorite dramatic staircases:
+Let's just say that Japanese safety codes aren't exactly the same as ours when it comes to stairs.
+Welcome to the land of open banisters, tall ladders, and rail-free designs.
+Here, a roundup of some of our favorites:

-Above: A wooden staircase with simple handrail leads to a bedroom in this house designed by Tato Architects.
+Above: A wooden stair with a simple handrail leads to a bedroom in a house by Tato Architects.
 Photograph by Satoshi Shigeta.

 Above: A stairway from the Threefold House by Japanese firm Takao Shiotsuka Atelier.

-Above: Minimalist metal risers in this Tokyo home designed by Apollo Architects.
+Above: Minimalist metal risers in a Tokyo house designed by Apollo Architects.

-Above: A ladder leads up to a bedroom in this converted warehouse in Osaka designed by Yo Shimada of Tato Architects.
+Above: A ladder leads to a bedroom in a converted warehouse in Osaka by Yo Shimada of Tato Architects.
 Photograph by Satoshi Shigeta.

-Above: A house in Kanagawa Japan with a white metal staircase and plywood treads by Apollo Architects.
+Above: A house in Kanagawa with a spiral stair of white metal and plywood treads, designed by Apollo Architects.

-Above: Mixed materials: wooden stairs from a sunken kitchen lead to the main bedroom of this house in Saijo by Suppose Design Office; metal stairs lead to an upper level.
+Above: Mixed materials—wooden stairs from a sunken kitchen lead to the main bedroom of this house in Saijo by Suppose Design Office; metal stairs connect to an upper level.
 Photograph by Toshiyuki Yano.

-Above: Two sets of ladders access two stories in this Small Box House by Akasaka Shinichiro Atelier overlooking Sapporo.
+Above: Two sets of ladders access two stories in Sapporo's Small Box House by Akasaka Shinichiro Atelier.

-Above: Open wood treads in a house in Osaka with bamboo clad walls designed by Katsuhiro Miyamoto & Associates.
+Above: Open wooden treads contrast with bamboo clad walls in a house in Osaka designed by Katsuhiro Miyamoto & Associates.